tymyrddin/purple/source/docs/foundations/organisational-development/in-security.md

 ## Security awareness that builds capacity

-Most phishing training teaches people to spot last year's attacks, leaving staff confident against threats that are no longer the primary vector while real campaigns move through.
+Much phishing training teaches people to spot last year's attacks, leaving staff confident against threats that are no longer the primary vector while real campaigns move through.
 QR codes in PDFs, credential harvesting on legitimate cloud services, MFA bypasses via adversary-in-the-middle proxies: these do not look like the examples in the training module.